 I have been growing an older variety of Coral Berry for a few years and love the unique color of the berries.
 I look forward to growing this new variety – this shrub was been bred to produce more berries in bigger clusters.
-These will have more of an impact both in the garden and when cutting them for arrangements. (checkout this arrangement Roanne made with Coral Berries – among other fall cutting garden beauties)
+These will have more of an impact both in the garden and when cutting them for arrangements.
+(Check this arrangement Roanne made with Coral Berries – among other fall-cutting garden beauties)

 Hypericum – St John’s Wort (varieties) – St Johns Wort Berry

-Most garden variety St John’s Wort shrubs are smallish (typically less than 3′ diameter) and produce a profusion of yellow flowers.
-The seed filled fruit that persists after the blooms have passed are also quite pretty and sought after by florists.
-Depending on the variety, the color, size and density of the pods can vary.
-Some are inky blue-black but also many shades of green and rosy pink colored.
+Most garden variety St John’s Wort shrubs are smallish (typically less than 3′ in diameter) and produce a profusion of yellow flowers.
+The seed-filled fruit that persists after the blooms have passed are also quite pretty and sought after by florists.
+Depending on the variety, the color, size, and density of the pods can vary.
+Some are inky blue-black, but also many shades of green and rosy pink colored.
 Grow a selection for a wide range of choices.

 All images courtesy of Proven Winners or By Rochelle Greayer.